Build-Squad/solana-ruby/README.md

 #### Requirements:

-- Sender's private key (used to sign the transaction).
+- **Sender's Keypair:** Either generate a new keypair or provide the private key for an existing sender account.
+This keypair is used to sign the transaction.
-- Receiver's public key (the destination account).
+- **Receiver's Public Key:** Specify the public key of the destination account.
+You can generate a new keypair for the receiver or use an existing public key.
+- **Airdrop Functionality:** For Devnet or Testnet transactions, ensure that the sender's account is funded with sufficient lamports using the Solana airdrop feature.
 - An initialized client to interact with the Solana blockchain.

 #### Example Usage: